-My grandfather was James Joseph Judge.
-He was born in 1889 in Carracastle, Ballaghadereen, County Mayo Ireland.
-He immigrated to Australia in the early 1930’s and became a publican of several large hotels/pubs in Queensland, Australia.
-His descendants knew very little about his Irish history, because he didn’t speak of it, excepting to mention his Father’s surname and where he was born.
+My grandfather was James Joseph Judge (Born 1889) in Carracastle, Ballaghadereen, County Mayo, Ireland.
+He immigrated to Australia in the early 1930’s and went onto become a publican of several large hotels/pubs in Queensland, Australia.
+His descendants knew very little about their Irish history, because he never spoke of his life in Ireland, excepting to mention his father’s surname and where he was born.

 - The Breheny’s spelling throughout this sight and on the family tree linked to it, there are several slight variations according to the census of 1901, of the spelling of Breheny into Breheney.